 A day of adventure awaits at the National Forest Adventure Farm , whatever the weather.
 You can meet and feed the animals, explore the outdoor ‘fun field’, take a tractor ride and have fun in the huge indoor play area.

 From Easter visitors have been able to explore the brand new interactive and accessible ‘musical maze’.
 Young children and their families will have fun navigating through the maze to discover the 6 hidden musical instruments one at a time.
 What a great way to learn the wonders of music making in the great outdoors!

-Asked why they chose to create a musical maze at the farm, Ivor Robinson, who runs the farm with his brother, Tom, told us "As part of continual investment in the Adventure Farm, we wanted to add a new activity to our outdoor play area that improved to the visitor experience.
-It was important to create unique attraction that was accessible to children (and adults) of all ages and abilities."
+Asked why they chose to create a musical maze, Ivor Robinson, who runs the farm with his brother, Tom, told us "As part of continual investment in the Adventure Farm, we wanted to add a new activity to our outdoor play area that improved the visitor experience.
+It was important to create a unique attraction that was accessible to children (and adults) of all ages and abilities."